WadhwaniAI/pest-management-opendata/doc/Data.md

 $> aws s3 sync --no-progress s3://wadhwaniai-agri-opendata/ data/
 ```

-Data consists of images, along with metadata that contains information
+The data directory will consists of images, along with metadata
-about pest locations in those images.
+(compressed CSVs) containing information about pest locations in those
+images.

+In AWS sync command, the target does not have to be `data`.
+This
+documentation assumes, however, that `data` was used.
+Please keep this
+in mind as you go through the documentation if you decide to deviate
+from this convention.

 # Images